Church Services

 The STFK Science Café and Kid's Café are sponsored by a pro-science Evangelical Church called Spirit and Truth Fellowship of Knoxville.
 However, during Science Café meetings, discussion will be restricted to topics of science only.
 Religious viewpoints shall not be presented.
 Within the context of the Science Café and Kid's Café, Spirit and Truth Fellowship of Knoxville does not advocate religion.
 For more information, contact David Spakes, spakes@spirit-and-truth.net.

-Spirit and Truth Fellowship of Knoxville has been a financial sponsor of the UT Science Forum since January, 2015.
+From January, 2015 until May, 2024, Spirit and Truth Fellowship of Knoxville was a financial sponsor of the UT Science Forum.
 This forum provides the general public, students and other researchers an opportunity to learn about the latest cutting-edge research at UT, ORNL and other local institutions.

 Spirit and Truth Fellowship / contact@spirit-and-truth.net